Reviewed by Board Certified Urologist Dr. Yana Barbalat

 How do probiotics improve gut health?

-Fun fact: most of your immune system actually exists in your gut.
-That’s why introducing good bacteria to your gut can keep your immune strong and stable.
+Fun fact: most of your immune system actually exists in your gut and so does the majority of the bacteria living in your body.
+The immune system and that “good” bacteria are in a co-dependent relationship that keeps your body balanced.
+That’s why introducing good bacteria to your gut can keep your immune system strong and stable.
 In fact, poor gut health has been linked to several chronic illnesses, including cancer, diabetes, and heart disease.

 When you give your gut a healthy dose of probiotics, it levels the playing field between good and bad bacteria.
 In other words, it’s less likely for bad bacteria to take over and wreak havoc on your body.